vr009/web-server/README.md

 ## Motivation

-This an educational project for getting experience on createng such applications.
+This an educational project for getting experience on creating such applications.

 ## Architcture